15LucasAlves/TrabalhoDJA/README.md

 ## 🧩 Description

 **The Curse of the Gambler** is a Unity-developed soulslike game created for the *Applied Game Development* course.
-The project introduces a core gameplay twist: players must gamble the souls of defeated bosses in order to progress.
+The project introduces a core gameplay twist: players must gamble with the souls of defeated bosses in order to progress.
 Win, and gain power; lose, and face devastating consequences.

 ---